-The Ashland Independent Film Festival is five days of the highest quality independent film in this historic town the Washington Post called "a dream you'll never want to leave."
+The Ashland Independent Film Festival is two weeks in April of the highest quality independent film in this historic town the Washington Post called "a dream you'll never want to leave."

 Every Spring, Southern Oregon is buzzing with the excitement of the AIFF.
 Over 7,000 film lovers gather at the Varsity, the Historic Ashland Armory, and other venues to watch over 100 documentary, feature, and short films in five days.
 Filmmakers from around the world engage with audiences after each screening and at festival events such as Opening Night Bash and Awards Celebration.

 The festival offers several general and audience awards for documentary and narrative features and shorts, plus special awards to illustrious honorees such as the Rogue and Pride Awards.
 Special guests have included Chris Cooper, Lynn Shelton, James Ivory, Ty Burrell, Albert Maysles, Barbara Kopple, Helen Hunt, and Bruce Campbell.
 The festival typically features its Oregon connections with filmmakers such as Klamath Falls native James Ivory and Jacksonville resident Bruce Campbell ("My Name is Bruce," 2007).

 This year we are planning on some exciting live and outdoor events during the Summer and beyond.